Analysis of the Anderson operator: Tools for the analysis

-with the first two quantities always converging in the space of distributions on the torus.
-Based on that model, and set in our $2$-dimensional manifold setting, one can decompose the product of any two smooth functions $f,g$ on $\mcS$ as
+with the paraproducts $P_fg$ and $P_gf$ being always well--defined on the spaces of distributions on the torus, the possible singularity being encoded in the resonant term $\Pi(f,g)$.
+While this paraproduct $P$ was introduced by Bony \cite{Bony}, this can be adapted in our $2$-dimensional manifold setting where one can decompose the product of any two smooth functions $f,g$ on $\mcS$ as

-using paraproduct and resonant operators $\sf P$ and $\sf \Pi$ with the following continuity properties.
+using some paraproduct and resonant operators $\sf P$ and $\sf \Pi$ with the following continuity properties.
+See Appendix \ref{SubsectinoGeometricLP} for the definition of the paraproduct and resonant product.